Todd London

-Todd London is a senior vice president at Walt Disney Motion Pictures.
-Films he has worked on include The Jungle Book, Beauty and the Beast, Saving Mr. Banks.
+Todd London is the senior vice president of post production at Walt Disney Motion Pictures and 20th Century Studios.
+Films he has worked on over 40 films including The Jungle Book, Beauty and the Beast, Saving Mr. Banks.
 He has worked on several series for HBO, including Carnivàle, Rome, and The Pacific which he received an Emmy for his producing.
 He was a producer on the first series of AMC drama Mad Men.